Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * MAY only explicitly implement one minor version of a given major specification version, and through that implementation support all prior minor versions of that major version.
 * MUST decree using only the latest supported specification version.

-Servers are REQUIRED to select versions to service commands by the algorithm listed in the [Version Selection process](#processes-version-selection).
+Services are REQUIRED to select versions to service commands by the algorithm listed in the [Version Selection process](#processes-version-selection).

 ## Implementation Considerations

-This protocol does not specify how citizens communicate with the server, only the content of that communication.
+This protocol does not specify how citizens communicate with the service, only the content of that communication.
 While conforming implementations SHOULD allow the textual representations specified here, they may also include other means of communication, such as a graphical interface.

 ### Citizen identification